Graphite Monitoring Tool Tutorial.

 nginx: configuration file /etc/nginx/nginx.conf test is successful

-Finally, restart Nginx service.
+Finally, restart the Nginx service.

 sudo systemctl restart nginx